hindman/optopus/misc/plan.md

       checks every ConcretePhrase against the command-line args and returns all either the one ConcretePhrase that matches or raises an error.

+    - See Parser._do_alternative_parse().
+This approach is not correct.
+I need to generate the cross-product from the top-level (not the Opt-level).

 - A different parsing idea.

     - At run time, get the list of args to be parsed.
 That list will have N